Find Affordable College Courses

 Top 10 Best Liberal Arts / Sciences & Humanities Associate Degree Schools

 Our analysis found Georgia State University-Perimeter College to be the best value school for liberal arts / sciences and humanities students who want to pursue a associate degree in Georgia.
-Located in the city of Atlanta, Georgia State University-Perimeter College is a public college with a large student population.
+Located in the city of Atlanta, Georgia State University-Perimeter College is a public school with a fairly large student population.

-Georgia State University-Perimeter College also made our Best Liberal Arts & Humanities Associate Degree Schools in Georgia list, coming in at #3.
+Georgia State University-Perimeter College not only placed well in our value ranking, but it is also #3 on our Best Liberal Arts & Humanities Associate Degree Schools in Georgia list.

 You’ll join some of the best and brightest minds around you if you attend Georgia Highlands College.
 The school came in at #2 on this year’s Best Value Liberal Arts & Humanities Associate Degree Schools in Georgia list.
 GHC is a moderately-sized public school located in the rural area of Rome.